Why U2 Switched Gears Again With ‘Pop’

 The Edge later characterized Pop as a “compromise.”
 Band manager Paul McGuinness said it was the result of “too many cooks.”
 Regardless, it was a strange 60 minutes of music, front-loaded with blustery grooves and distorted beats, stopping for an interlude at “The Playboy Mansion” and ending with somber, even religious-themed material.

 Still, upon its release on March 3, 1997, Pop became a big hit, debuting at No. 1 in many countries around the world and going gold in a matter of two weeks in the States.
-The record’s dance-afflicted lead single, “Discotheque,” hit No. 10 on the Billboard charts (U2’s last Top 10 U.S. single to date).
+The record’s dance-afflicted lead single, “Discotheque,” hit No. 10 on the Billboard charts – becoming U2’s last Top 10 U.S. single to date.

 In the years since, the members of U2 have talked about their many frustrations with Pop.
 But their actions speak even louder about their dissatisfaction with the album and its material.
 For instance, U2 have remixed, re-arranged or re-recorded six of Pop’s 12 songs for releases on singles and compilations.

-For their next album, 2000’s All That You Can’t Leave Behind, U2 reverted to “classic original recipe,” ditching irony and electronic accoutrements for a revisionist approach.
-Plus recent tours have been almost completely devoid of Pop music, representing all U2 albums in the set list choices, with the exception of this one.
+Their next album, 2000’s All That You Can’t Leave Behind, found U2 ditching irony and electronic accoutrements for a revisionist approach.
+Subsequent tours were almost completely devoid of Pop music, representing all U2 albums in the set list choices, with the exception of this one.

 Then there are some who lament the reaction to the band’s 1997 album because of how it changed U2.
-In the two decades since Pop, the band has mostly steered clear of experimentation on its new studio albums in favor of delivering music that “sounds” like U2.
-Although that’s been easier for many casual fans to swallow – leading to consensus Grammys, oldies-laden tours and a kinder, gentler rock ’n’ roll band – it’s not as exciting as the possibility for reinvention.
+In the decades since Pop, the band has mostly steered clear of experimentation in favor of delivering music that sounds like the U2 of old.
+That was easier for many casual fans to swallow – leading to consensus Grammys, oldies-laden tours and a kinder, gentler rock ’n’ roll band – but it wasn't always exciting as the possibility for reinvention.